‘Dance Moms’ Abby Lee Miller Disses Maddie Ziegler On Instagram – Fans Retaliate

 Maddie Calls Out Abby Lee In Interview

-After Maddie’s book came out, she did an interview with Build and said of learning choreography for Sia’s Chandelier, “For this, I could let loose and do whatever and not be criticized for making a mistake.
+After Maddie’s book came out, she did an interview with Build and said of learning choreography for Sia’s “Chandelier,” “For this, I could let loose and do whatever and not be criticized for making a mistake.
 My mistakes were good.”
 This definitely seems like a diss at her Dance Moms past and Abby Lee.

 It seems strange that Maddie would deliberately omit Dance Moms‘ Abby Lee Miller from her recently published memoir when the opportunities Maddie is now enjoying came as a result of her Dance Moms success.
 Is that why Abby Lee Miller captioned Mackenzie Sol as her favorite student?
 Was it revenge?